DrPlain/alx-higher_level_programming/0x01-python-if_else_loops_functions/README.md

 ## **Description**

-This folder contains tasks to test if..else..loops..concepts in C
+This folder contains tasks to test if..else..loops..concepts in Python

 ## **Sample question for technical interview preparation**
 ### **Insert in sorted linked list**